-The night bus and boat from Bangkok to Koh Tao cost 1000baht/ £19.00 and went pretty smoothly and before we knew it we were heading to Sairee Beach in the back of a truck and checking into our hotel on Koh Tao- Lotus Resort.
+We got a night bus and boat from Bangkok to Koh Tao which went pretty smoothly and before we knew it we were heading to Sairee Beach in Koh Tao in the back of a truck and checking into our hotel on Koh Tao- Lotus Resort.

 We decided to treat ourselves over Christmas by paying a little bit more and staying in a hotel.
 We paid £325.00 for a triple room for 5 nights at Lotus Resort on Sairee Beach, we had a lovely room, 2 swimming pools, plus breakfast and wifi was included and Sairee Beach is definitely the best location to say in in Koh Tao in terms of being close to bars and restaurants.
 We were happy with the price and what we got for it so I would really recommend Lotus Resort in Koh Tao to you too.

-Boats also book up in advance at this time of year (Koh Tao doesn’t have an airport so you have to get a boat there) so I would recommend booking your boat to and from Koh Tao in advance as you won’t be the only person wanting to get on the island before Christmas and wanting to leave afterwards.
+Transport (Buses & Boats) also book up in advance around Christmas in Thailand (Koh Tao doesn’t have an airport so you have to get a boat there) so I would recommend booking your boat to and from Koh Tao in advance as you won’t be the only person wanting to get on the island before Christmas and wanting to leave afterwards.
 You can book tickets using the website below and they really are not any more expensive than booking once you are there!

 The next day we woke on 23rd December not feeling in the christmas spirit!
 We put some christmas songs on my laptop to help out but it was still raining and we were feeling a bit down.

 If you’re in Thailand for awhile, firstly I’m jealous!
 Secondly, check out my guide on how to spend a month in Thailand hitting up all of the best party spots!